Scholarly Publishing and the Fluid World Wide Web

 good examples of this.
 The style

-guide requires that submissions be a single document for ease of
+requires that submissions be a single document for ease of

 All Web authors of long documents should bear the needs of